 Since the early 2010s, a number of farmers' organisations have joined forces with NGOs, and the platform N'exportons pas nos problèmes (Let's not export our problems) has been set up in direct collaboration with West African farmers' organisations and the actors in the Mon lait est local (My milk is local) campaign.
-At European Commission level, different positions have been adopted by different Directorates-General.
-Within DG INTPA, the problem of European milk imports and derivatives competing with local milk is recognised, but it is emphasised that West African countries have not yet submitted any requests to the European Union, either for dairy products to be treated as sensitive products in the context of EPAs or to provide support for the Regional Offensive for Local Milk.
-DG Agriculture and DG Trade take the view that European imports contribute to food security overall and do not constitute dumping, as CAP subsidies are classified in the WTO's green box of non-distorting subsidies.
+At European Commission level, different positions have been adopted by different Directorates - General.
+Some representatives of DG INTPA recognize the problem of European milk imports and derivatives competing with local milk, but it is emphasised that West African countries have not yet submitted any requests to the European Union, either for dairy products to be treated as sensitive products in the context of EPAs or to provide support for the Regional Offensive for Local Milk.
+Some representatives of DG AGRI and DG Trade take the view that European imports contribute to food security overall and do not constitute dumping, as CAP subsidies are classified in the WTO's green box of non-distorting subsidies.
 In response to campaigns by the civil society, the EU has recognised the problem of the lack of transparency surrounding fat filled milk powders and created a specific tariff line to identify them.
 Within the European Parliament, a number of MEPs have taken action on these issues, particularly within the Green group.